 Brené Brown is just friggen awesome.
-Every single time I watch this video I get chills.
+Every single time I watch this video on shame, I get chills.
 There is just no substitute for brilliance like this.

 “Shame drives two big tapes: “Never good enough”; and if you can talk it out of that one, “Who do you think you are?” – Brené Brown